 Water stains are common on hardwood floors, and the biggest culprits are potted plants.
 Most people overwater their plants and don’t realize they are leaking out the bottom until it’s too late.

 If you notice water staining on your floors, first try wiping it with a slightly damp cloth.
 If the water hasn’t penetrated the surface of the floor, the stain should wipe right off.

 If that doesn’t work, place a clean cloth over the stain.
-Take a hot clothes iron with the steam setting off and rub it over the cloth for several minutes keeping the iron in constant motion.
-The heat from the iron should evaporate moisture that’s embedded into the wood and lift the stain out.
+Take a hot clothes iron with the steam setting off and rub it over the cloth for several minutes, keeping the iron in constant motion.
+The heat from the iron should evaporate the moisture that’s embedded into the wood and lift the stain out.

 Tape and other adhesive materials can leave a sticky residue on your hardwood floors.
 When this happens, dip a microfiber cloth or Mr. Clean Magic Eraser sponge in a 4 to 1 water/vinegar solution and gently rub out the residue.